EAST TENNESSEE CHAPTER

 Section 2.
 Requirements of a Director.
 A member firm or corporation shall have no more than one (1) representative on the Board of Directors.
 Qualifications for a person desiring to hold office of Chairman of the Board, Senior Vice-Chairman of the Board, Vice-Chairman, and Secretary/Treasurer must have a monetary interest or binding authority from their General Contractor member firm or corporation.

 Section 3.
 Number.
-The number of Directors constituting the Board, may be changed from time to time by a majority vote of the entire Board, but such number shall not be less than five (5) nor more than thirteen (13) .
-The Board of Directors shall be comprised of The Executive Committee members (5), and not more than four (4) additional (“at large”) Directors, one of which may be a National Director, three (3) of which shall be an Associate members and one (1) of which shall be an Affiliate member.
+The number of Directors constituting the Board, may be changed from time to time by a majority vote of the entire Board, but such number shall not be less than four (4) not more than ten (10) .
+The Board of Directors shall be comprised of The Executive Committee members (4), not more than three (3) additional (“at large”) General Contractor Directors, one of which may be a National Director, two (2) shall be Associate Directors, and one (1) Affiliate Director.
 All Directors shall be elected by General Contractor member firms or corporations.
-The term of an “at large” Director shall be limited to three consecutive years and the Director shall be eligible for re-election.
+The term of an “at large” Director shall be limited to three consecutive years and the Director shall be eligible for re-election

 Section 4.
 Duties and Powers.
 The Board shall have general charge of, and management of the affairs, funds and property of the Association.
 The powers of the Board shall include, but are not necessarily limited to, the following: authority to lease or purchase real property of the Association; provided however, that a sale, lease, exchange or other disposition of property which is the equivalent of all, or substantially all, of the assets of the Association must be authorized in accordance with any applicable statute, to develop long-range plans; to approve and monitor quality improvement programs; and to review and evaluate existing and proposed services to ensure the need of the Association members are meet.
 All such powers shall be exercised by the affirmative vote of the Directors at a meeting of the Board in accordance with the notice provisions of the bylaws or, in absence of such notice, by affirmative vote of at least a majority of the Directors then in office.